 Women turn to Gallatin Women’s Center for comprehensive menopause care.
 The team of providers and support staff offers the highest quality medical care, as well as a warm, personable approach.
 Far too many women accept uncomfortable menopause symptoms as an unavoidable part of growing older.
 There are safe and effective treatments to help you during this time of transition.
-Call or schedule an appointment online today at the Gallatin or Lafayette, Tennessee, office to explore the options.
+Call or schedule an appointment online today at the Gallatin, Tennessee, office to explore the options.

 Menopause is the process your body goes through as you near the end of your reproductive years.
 It includes perimenopause, which is the initial phase, and transitions to menopause after you’ve gone a year without menstruating.

 Women are born with all of the eggs they’ll have throughout their lifetime.
 Those eggs are released on a cycle, and the hormones estrogen and progesterone control that cycle.
 As you age, your hormonal levels begin to shift, and your body stops releasing eggs.
 When eggs cease to be released, you enter menopause.

 Menopause usually begins around age 50, but some women begin the process at a younger age.